miroapp/app-examples/examples/nextjs-full-stack/README.md

 MIRO_REDIRECT_URL=http://localhost:3000/api/redirect/
 ```

-5. Run `yarn dev` to start the local server.
+5. Run `yarn dev` to start the local web server.

 Once your server is up and running: